Mawco/node-tidal/docs/classes/api_artists.Artists.md

 ▸ **getArtistBio**(`artistId`): `Promise`<[`ArtistBio`](../interfaces/types_api_ArtistTypes.ArtistBio.md)\>

-It gets the artist information from the Tidal API.
+It gets the artist bio from the Tidal API.

 **`Fulfil`**